parv141206/kontra/README.md

 # 🚀 What is Kontra?

-**Kontra** lets you build awesome terminal user interfaces with C++.
+**Kontra** is a C++ library for building sleek terminal UIs — no GUI bloat, no weird DSLs.
-No clunky GUI frameworks, no weird DSLs — just clean code, styled boxes, and full control.
+Just clean code, styled boxes, smooth input, and full control — all in your terminal.

-It’s built for devs who love the terminal and want their apps to feel sharp, responsive, and fun to use.
-Layout systems, input handling, styled text, borders — all baked in and easy to use.

----

-### ⚡ Why you'll love it

-- 🔲 Layouts that don’t fight you
-- 🎨 Customizable styling (hello, ANSI magic)
-- 🎯 Smooth keyboard input & focus handling
-- 🧩 Build clean components and compose them with ease
-- 🧵 Looks terminal, feels modern

 ---